fishcus/KAP-manual/en/model/cube/table_index.en.md

 Setting a certain column as SortBy or ShardBy reasonably could substantially increase query efficiency of table index.
 Now we introduce their meaning and how to set them.

-When configuring table index, you should set at least 1 column as SortBy.
+When you configure table index, you should set at least 1 column as SortBy.
 Those columns will be listed below the table index configuration, which looks like:

 ![](images/table_index/table_index_sortby.png)